 A lot of business owners overlook this step or underestimate its significance, but it’s an important one.
 Many people run both business and personal transactions through their personal accounts, believing that it’s a legal way to make financial transactions and tax season easier.
 But there are two vital reasons you shouldn’t do business for your LLC this way.

-The first reason is that opening a bank account that’s dedicated to business transactions makes filing taxes much easier, which can keep your LLC out of legal, hot water.
+The first reason is that opening a bank account that’s dedicated to business transactions makes filing taxes much easier, which can keep your LLC out of legal hot water.
 Many owners of LLCs assume that they’ll be able to look at the transactions in their personal bank account and differentiate business and personal transactions when it comes time to file taxes.
 The problem with this line of thinking is that it’s often not time to pay taxes until several months after these purchases are made and time does nothing but fog the memory.
-So, to make filing taxes easier, just open one bank account for all of your LLC transactions.
+So, to make filing taxes easier, just open one bank account for all your LLC transactions.

 The second vital reason to open a separate account is that by not doing so you leave yourself vulnerable to lawsuits.
 Of course, you do enjoy some degree of personal liability protection when you form an LLC, but if you make business transactions from your personal account that negates this protection.
-Not only does all of the information on your bank account become vulnerable, but all the funds in your personal account are up for grabs by the creditors of your LLC and online hackers as well.
+Not only does all the information on your bank account become vulnerable, but all the funds in your personal account are up for grabs by the creditors of your LLC and online hackers as well.

-To open a bank account for your LLC you’re going to need what is known as a “bank kit”.
+To open a bank account for your LLC you’re going to need what is known as a “bank kit.”
 A bank kit contains several formation documents and forms from the state of Kansas such as copies of your Articles of Organization, EIN, Certificate of Good Standing, and your Operating Agreement.
-You could certainly put a bank kit together yourself by collating all of these forms, or you could hire an LLC formation service in the state of Kansas to collect all of the forms and create a bank kit for you.
+You could certainly put a bank kit together yourself by collating all these forms, or you could hire an LLC formation service in the state of Kansas to collect the forms and create a bank kit for you.